lilyminium/scrapbook-projects/evaluator-runs/single-density/README.md

 ### Decorrelated observables

 The uncorrelated observables used to compute each average observable.
-(Links not provided as the observable of interest, enthalpy, is already calculated in the analysis protocol).
+(Links not provided as the observable of interest, density, is already calculated in the analysis protocol).

 ### Decorrelated trajectory